 Having more credit can give you extra financial flexibility.
-Here's a guide to how your limit is calculated and how you can increase it.
+Here's a guide to how your limit is calculated and how you can increase and decrease it.

 What is a credit limit?

-Staying within your credit limit maintains your credit score and helps you manage your debt sensibly.
+Staying within your credit limit helps maintain your credit score by showing you can manage debt sensibly.

 How is your credit limit calculated?

 A lender will look at your credit history as well as other key factors to decide whether to accept your application and what credit limit to offer.